District 9 (soundtrack): Background

 Shorter prepared for three weeks to score the film.
 He initially used a kamancheh in the soundtrack, but director Neill Blomkamp felt that it "was not dark and deep enough".
 Shorter used computer effects to make the kamancheh sound more synthetic.
 Blomkamp felt the orchestral score sounded too much like traditional film music, like that of E.T. the Extra-Terrestrial, and liked Shorter's production.
 Some of the film was scored in full orchestra.
-Shorter further recalled:"One of the tricky things was, the film starts off as a documentary, and it took us a while to get the sound together, because I’m used to scoring sequences, and what he really wanted was more of a blanket type of score for the opening, the first act.
-He couldn’t really articulate it, he just wasn’t too sure, and I kept scoring and scoring and scoring … I was framing in too much, and he really wanted it to be more a documentary style where they just ride the fader up and down, then as the film gets more dramatic and cinematic, they introduce more traditional scoring styles."Blomkamp wanted a "raw and dark" score, but one that maintained its South African roots.
+Shorter further recalled:"One of the tricky things was, the film starts off as a documentary, and it took us a while to get the sound together, because I'm used to scoring sequences, and what he really wanted was more of a blanket type of score for the opening, the first act.
+He couldn't really articulate it, he just wasn't too sure, and I kept scoring and scoring and scoring … I was framing in too much, and he really wanted it to be more a documentary style where they just ride the fader up and down, then as the film gets more dramatic and cinematic, they introduce more traditional scoring styles."Blomkamp wanted a "raw and dark" score, but one that maintained its South African roots.
 This was a challenge for Shorter, who found much of the South African music he worked with to be optimistic and joyful.
-Unable to get the African drums to sound dark and heavy, Shorter used a combination of taiko drums and synthesized instruments for the desired effects, with the core African elements of the score conveyed in the vocals and smaller percussion.
+Unable to get the djembe and ngoma drums to sound dark and heavy, Shorter used a combination of taiko drums and synthesized instruments for the desired effects, with the core South African elements of the score conveyed in the vocals and smaller percussion.
 The score also featured music and vocals from Kwaito artists.